pruthvishetty/pruthvishetty/README.md

 - 🌱 I’m currently learning to work with Streamlit, AWS ML Tools and Go.
 - 🤔  I’m looking for help with best practices of managing a Data Science team and streamlining ML workflows.
 - 👯  I’m happy to collaborate on cool, open source Data Science/ML projects 🤙🏼 .
 I do pro bono consulting with Govt. of Karnataka to help answer certain questions with data.
-I'm open to volunteering for good causes!
+I'm open to volunteering for good causes! :v:
 - 📫  How to reach me: DM on [Twitter](https://twitter.com/pruthvishetty), or [Linkedin](https://www.linkedin.com/in/pruthvishetty/).
 - 😄  Pronouns: He/him
 - 💬  Ask me how I prepare the world's best [Chai](https://en.wikipedia.org/wiki/Masala_chai).